-Nominees must write a “self statement” that describes their accomplishments and the impact of these, and a curriculum vita/resume; the publication list follows APA format and must have an R in the left margin indicating refereed publications.
-The self statement is ordinarily more than one page long and is a summary that identifies the Nominee’s unique and outstanding accomplishments and the impact they have had on I-O psychology as described in SIOP’s Mission and Values.
+Nominees must write a “self-statement” that describes their accomplishments and the impact of these, and a curriculum vitae/resume; the publication list follows APA format and must have an R in the left margin indicating refereed publications.
+The self-statement is ordinarily more than one page long and is a summary that identifies the Nominee’s unique and outstanding accomplishments and the impact they have had on I-O psychology as described in SIOP’s Mission and Values.

 If the candidate wants to be considered for APS Fellow, the Nominator must provide the APS Membership ID number.

 - A Nominee must have at least three (3), but no more than six (6) Endorsers.